Subject: University of Maine System Purchasing Procedures

 a.
 UMS Contracts.
 Purchases from UMS approved contracts that were established as a result of a competitive process administered by UMS or which are available under the auspices of another UMS-approved cooperative procurement group.

 b.
 Cooperative Purchases.
 Cooperative purchases with the State, a state agency, or another governmental entity where it is possible for the University to purchase from an established competitively bid contract.

 c.
 Goods and/or services specifically named in grant awards.
 When these goods and/or services are available from multiple sources the competitive procurement standard applies unless the grant requires, was contingent upon, or was otherwise awarded with the explicit expectation that a specific good or service would be procured to carry out the award.

 d.
 Cooperative Projects.
-Contracts or agreements for cooperative projects pursuant to Maine Revised Statutes Annotated: 5 M.R.S.A. §1825-B.
+Contracts or agreements for cooperative projects pursuant to Maine Revised Statutes Annotated: 5 M.R.S.A. §1825-B (External Site).

 e.
 Library Books, Periodicals.
 Purchase of materials for addition to a library collection including costs of books, catalogs, periodicals, audiovisual and electronic media, and other publications.
 Each campus is responsible for developing purchasing policies and procedures for the library collections.
 Appropriate documentation shall be maintained on these purchases.